Queen's Own Royal Glasgow Yeomanry: 54th (Queen's Own Royal Glasgow Yeomanry) Anti-Tank Regiment, RA

 Mobilised in 1939 as part of the 52nd (Lowland) Infantry Division, the regiment moved to France as a part of the 'Second B.E.F' in June 1940.
-After being evacuated from France during Operation Aerial together with the rest of the division the regiment trained in mountain warfare at Inveraray in Scotland.
+After being evacuated from France during Operation Aerial, together with the rest of the division, the regiment trained in mountain warfare at Inveraray in Scotland.
 Two batteries of the 54th were sent to Normandy about a week after D day.
 They embarked at Tilbury Docks and landed in France using Mulberry harbours.
 The regiment saw action during Operation Goodwood and in engagements to the east of Caen.
 It joined up with the 52 Lowland Division again at Antwerp at the end of September 1944.
-In August 1944 the regiment became part of the First Allied Airborne Army.
+In August 1944, the regiment became part of the First Allied Airborne Army.
 (As a mountain formation, it had little heavy equipment and transport, and could therefore operate as an air-transportable formation).

-The regiment returned to France in October 1944, and were assigned to the First Canadian Army to help open the vital port of Antwerp and were involved in the Scheldt Estuary of Belgium and the Netherlands.
-Operation Vitality, Operation Infatuate and the capture of the island of Walcheren to open the mouth of the Scheldt estuary.
-In January 1945 it participated in Operation Blackcock, the clearing of the Roer Triangle between the rivers Meuse and Roer.
+The regiment returned to France in October 1944, and assigned to the First Canadian Army to help open the vital port of Antwerp.
+The regiment was involved in the Scheldt Estuary of Belgium and the Netherlands, Operation Vitality, Operation Infatuate and the capture of the island of Walcheren to open the mouth of the Scheldt estuary.
+In January 1945, it participated in Operation Blackcock, the clearing of the Roer Triangle between the rivers Meuse and Roer.

 64th (Queen's Own Royal Glasgow Yeomanry) Anti-Tank Regiment, RA

-Mobilised in September 1939 the regiment remained in the United Kingdom as part of the second-line 15th (Scottish) Infantry Division until July 1942 when the regiment became an integral part of the newly created 78th "Battleaxe" Infantry Division.
+Mobilised in September 1939, the regiment remained in the United Kingdom as part of the second-line 15th (Scottish) Infantry Division until July 1942 when the regiment became an integral part of the newly created 78th "Battleaxe" Infantry Division.
 The 78th was formed specifically for Operation Torch, the Allied invasion of French North Africa, from regular British Army units, landing at Algiers in November 1942.
-Thereafter it continued to fight in the Tunisia Campaign, then in the Allied invasion of Sicily, up the length of Italy during the Italian Campaign, before finally arriving in Austria for the end of the war in Europe in May 1945.
+Thereafter, it continued to fight in the Tunisia Campaign, then in the Allied invasion of Sicily, up the length of Italy during the Italian Campaign, before finally arriving in Austria for the end of the war in Europe in May 1945.
 Units also saw action in Greece, Palestine, and Egypt.
 Notable engagements include in Tunisia Longstop Hill, in Sicily the Battle of Centuripe and, while fighting in the Italian Campaign, the assaults on the Viktor Line (Battle of Termoli), the Barbara Line and the River Sangro (Gustav Line) as well as the Battle of Monte Cassino, the Gothic Line and the Battle of the Argenta Gap, part of the final Spring 1945 offensive in Italy.